virskor/flutterWechatToast/README.md

 # flutter_wechat_toast

 A wechat styled toast plugin.
-This package is quite simple, only 3 method requied.
+This package is quite simple, only 3 methods requied.
 Make sure you need it or this will be your best choise before your installation.

 <p>